FEATURES

 Supported operating systems:

-- Ubuntu Linux: 18.04 LTS (Bionic Beaver), 20.04 LTS (Focal Fossa), and 22.04 LTS (Jammy Jellyfish) for amd64 and aarch64 architectures.
+- Ubuntu Linux: 22.04 LTS (Jammy Jellyfish), 24.04 LTS (Noble Numbat) for amd64 and aarch64 architectures.

-- Red Hat Enterprise Linux: 7 and 8 for x86_64 and aarch64 architectures.
+- Red Hat Enterprise Linux (or equivalent community distributions): 8 and 9 for x86_64 and aarch64 architectures.

 To deploy CARTA at your institution as a web-based application for multiple users, please refer to the CARTA controller documentation.

-To start CARTA, please refer to the user manual How to Run CARTA.
+To start CARTA, please refer to the user manual: How to Run CARTA.

 sudo add-apt-repository ppa:cartavis-team/carta